bbauska/JS-Eloquent/README.md

 Similarly, a t after a backslash means a tab character.
 Take the following string:

-&quot;This is the first line\\nAnd this is the second&quot; The actual text contained is this:
+&quot;This is the first line&bsol;&bsol;nAnd this is the second&quot; The actual text contained is this:

 This is the first line